Josep Antoni Coderch

-Josep Antoni Coderch i de Sentmenat (Barcelona, 26 November 1913 in - Barcelona, 6 November 1984), Spanish architect recognized as one of the most important post-World War II architects.
+José Antonio Coderch y de Sentmenat (Barcelona, 26 November 1913 in Barcelona, 6 November 1984) was a Spanish architect recognized as one of the most important post-World War II architects.

 Early life and career

 In 1932 Coderch started studying architecture at the Barcelona School of Architecture, which he graduated in 1940.
 He started his office with Manual Valls in 1942.
 After graduating he worked in Madrid with Pedro Muguruza and Secundino Zuazo.
-Years later, he is appointed city architect of Sitges, where he designs the Civil Guard garrison.
+Years later, he was appointed city architect of Sitges, where he designed the Civil Guard garrison.

 After joining the CIAM, he became a member of Team 10 in 1960.